 It’s changed significantly.
 When I started out, the path was fairly predictable—you either joined a firm or took up one of the few in-house roles.
 The focus was primarily on legal advice.
 Now, it’s a much more multidisciplinary field.
 Communication, negotiation, and relationship-building are valued alongside technical skills, and it’s as much about applying the law as it is about developing good policy.

 We’re also seeing more women in the profession, expanded career options, and a growing emphasis on mental health, work-life balance, and workplace culture.
-During my time as President of the Wellington Branch of CLANZ (now ILANZ), these were key issues we worked on, and it was rewarding to contribute to these developments.
+During my time as an executive member of the Wellington Branch of CLANZ (now ILANZ), these were key issues we worked on, and it was rewarding to contribute to these developments.
 Being involved in professional groups like ILANZ is important, too, especially in roles that can feel isolating.
 ILANZ offers invaluable support for in-house lawyers, both professionally and collegially.

 Have you got any advice for lawyers just starting out, especially those considering in-house legal roles?